 Fertilizer spills.

-Entities addressed by the Code including governments, International Organizations, the fertilizer industry, academia, research organizations, agricultural extension and advisory services, civil society and end-users should consider all available facts on the negative impacts of the misuse of fertilizers and should promote responsible dissemination of information on fertilizers and their uses, risks and alternatives when available.
+Entities addressed by the Code including governments, International Organizations, the fertilizer industry, academia, research organizations, agricultural extension and advisory services, civil society and end-users should consider all available facts on the negative impacts of the use of fertilizers and should promote responsible dissemination of information on fertilizers and their uses, contents, risks and alternatives.

 Governments should:

-Develop policies that support sustainable soil management (SSM) and the responsible use of fertilizers in order to protect soil, improve degraded lands, optimize agricultural production on existing agricultural land, and minimize the conversion of land from native ecosystems into agricultural production.
+Develop policies that support sustainable soil management (SSM) in order to protect soil, improve degraded lands, optimize agricultural production on existing agricultural land, and minimize the conversion of land from native ecosystems into agricultural production.

-Support and stimulate, through legislation and incentive measures, the development of holistic and integrated fertilizer solutions for a more balanced crop nutrition and make sure that these are available to the end users.
+Support and stimulate, through legislation and incentive measures, the development of holistic nutrient management for a more balanced crop nutrition.

-As needed, develop policies that facilitate affordable access to fertilizers by farmers and which are linked with appropriate and relevant fertilizer use policy, guidelines and rural AEAS programs.
+As needed, develop policies that facilitate affordable access to nutrients by farmers and which are linked with appropriate and relevant nutrient use policy, guidelines and rural AEAS programs.

-Ensure that any fertilizer provided as a result of subsidies, direct or indirect, or donations are used in a responsible manner according to this code.
-Such fertilizers should not encourage or lead to excessive or unjustified use, cause the displacement of management practices or use of other fertilizers that offer greater efficiency and/or with lower environmental impact, and should provide a balanced mix of nutrients for the intended crops.
+Ensure that any fertilizer provided as a result of subsidies, direct or indirect, or donations are used in a responsible and sustainable manner according to this code.
+Such fertilizers should neither encourage nor lead to excessive or unjustified use, cause the displacement of management practices or use of other fertilizers that offer greater sustainability, and should provide a balanced mix of nutrients for the intended crops.

-Draft appropriate legislation to minimize the negative impacts of fertilizer applications to agricultural or other lands, including from the misuse of fertilizers.
+Draft appropriate legislation to regulate the production, use and management of fertilizers in order to minimize the negative impacts of fertilizer applications to agricultural or other lands, including from the misuse of fertilizers.

-Establish evidence-based application limits for nutrients from fertilizers, including inorganic and organic fertilizers, sewage sludge, animal waste and organic residues to avoid damaging effects on the environment, and on human and animal health.
+Establish evidence-based limits for the content and application of nutrients from fertilizers, including inorganic and organic fertilizers, sewage sludge, animal waste and organic residues to avoid damaging effects on the environment, and on human and animal health.

-Maintain databases and statistics on the environmental effects of fertilizers, in coordination with industry and relevant international agencies, such as FAO (FAO, 2018c).
+Maintain databases and statistics on the environmental effects of fertilizers and monitor the soil, in coordination with industry and relevant international agencies, such as FAO (FAO, 2018c).
 Suitably trained personnel and adequate resources should be made available to ensure the reliability and accuracy of data and information collected.

 Through their NARS and national universities, and in partnership or collaboration with international centers and other relevant research institutions, governments should:

-Carry out appropriate research to determine responsible fertilizer and other agronomic management for major soils and crops in their regions.
+Carry out appropriate research to determine responsible fertilizer and other agronomic management for major soils and crops best adapted to their regions.

-Evaluate new and existing products sold as fertilizers to validate their effectiveness and seek advancements in nutrient use efficiency.
-When possible and appropriate, suchs information should be shared with relevant stakeholders in other countries.
+Evaluate new and existing products sold as fertilizers to validate their sustainability and seek advancements in nutrient use efficiency.
+Such information should be shared with relevant stakeholders in other countries.

 Develop fertilizer management tools to help provide fertilizer users with the information necessary for usage in order to avoid overuse and misuse (source, rate, timing, and method).

-Create soil maps for the purpose of managing and monitoring fertilizer applications, as well as to identify zones that are vulnerable to the impacts of fertilizer misuse and/or environmental impacts.
+Create soil maps for the purpose of managing and monitoring fertilizer applications, as well as to identify zones that are vulnerable to the impacts of fertilizer use on the environment.

 Through national and regional rural AEAS, governments should:

-Provide locally or regionally relevant and recognized training to fertilizer users and retailers on fertilizer use with the goal of maximizing the balanced and efficient use of plant nutrients to enhance sustainable agriculture, food safety and nutrition, and, to maximize the potential environmental benefits accrued from using fertilizers including reducing the conversion of land from native ecosystems into agricultural production through increased yields, increasing carbon storage in soils, and improvements in soil health.
+Provide locally or regionally relevant and recognized training to fertilizer users and retailers on fertilizer use with the goal of optimizing the balanced use of plant nutrients to enhance sustainable agriculture, food safety and nutrition, and, to maximize the potential environmental benefits including reducing the conversion of land from native ecosystems into agricultural production through increased yields, increasing carbon storage in soils, and improvements in soil health.

 Provide local or regionally relevant and recognized training to fertilizer users and fertilizer retailers to minimize the environmental impacts from the use of fertilizers including pollution by loss of nutrients via runoff, leaching, gaseous emissions, disruption of soil biological processes, and reducing the effects of contaminants on soil, animal, and human health.